mcharytoniuk/octobercms-headless/README.md

         required: true
 ```

-You can use it on your page like this:
+You can use it on your page like thisYou can use it on your page like this
+(`strict` parameter means that it will raise errors if expected content is not
+filled in the admin panel):

 ```html
 title = "Home"